fairkmitl/ooca-test/README.md

 ### Design Decisions

 - **Prisma with better-sqlite3 adapter**: Prisma 7 requires driver adapters.
 The better-sqlite3 adapter provides synchronous SQLite access which is ideal for a local development setup.
-- **Calculation logic extracted into pure services**: `pricing.ts` and `redSetRestriction.ts` are pure functions with no database dependencies, making them easy to test independently.
+- **Pure services vs. orchestration**: `pricing.ts` and `redSetRestriction.ts` are pure functions with no database dependencies, making them easy to unit test. `orderService.ts` orchestrates the full order flow (red set check, product loading, member validation, calculation, order recording), keeping the route handler thin and focused on HTTP concerns only.
-- **Member validation as a separate service**: `memberValidation.ts` handles database interaction for member lookups, keeping it separate from the pure calculation logic.
+- **API client separated from components**: `api.ts` encapsulates all fetch calls so UI components don't contain data-fetching logic.
-- **Constants in a single file**: All magic numbers (discount rates, cooldown period, eligible product codes) are centralized in `constants.ts`.
+- **Constants in a single file**: All business rule values (discount rates, cooldown period, eligible product codes, restricted product code) are centralized in `constants.ts`.

 ## Setup Instructions